gvwilson/fiction/iffy/index.md

 She nodded at the ecologist.
 "G'day.
 I'm Iffy."

-"Fifth of Ang Kwan," he said, bowing slightly.
+"Fifth Ang Kwan," he said, bowing slightly.
 "It's a pleasure a meet you.
 Nagatha has told me as much o you."